ganeti/ganeti/man/gnt-instance.rst

 instance).

 The ``--compress`` option is used to specify which compression mode is used during the move.
-Valid values are 'none' (the default) and 'gzip'.
+Valid values are 'none' (the default) and any values specified in the 'compression_tools' cluster parameter.

 The ``--shutdown-timeout`` is used to specify how much time to wait before forcing the shutdown (e.g. ``xm destroy`` in XEN, killing the